Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2020.12.11    - version 0.6.1 =
+* Fix           - Changed how we listen to hashchange in checkout (from jQuery to vanilla JS).
+Some stores could not complete purchase due to this.

 = 2020.11.26    - version 0.6.0 =
 * Tweak         - Added logging for purchase_initialized JS event.
 * Fix           - Improved logic for getting correct WC order ID in push callbacks from Billmate.